1234max/multivendorbitcoinmart/README.md

 It offers only a basic set of marketplace features, but offers a significant higher level of [security](https://github.com/MatthiasWinzeler/scam/wiki/Security-&-Design-decisions) which would be required when run as a darknet market.

+Plus, its bitcoin integration avoid the use of live wallets by using multisig transactions and BIP32 hierarchical keys.
+Neither valuable bitcoins nor user private keys are stored on the marketplace.

 Why PHP?
 We use a custom, tiny MVC framework on top of a stripped-down php-core to keep the attack surface minimal.
 See [Security & design decisions - PHP](https://github.com/MatthiasWinzeler/scam/wiki/Security-&-Design-decisions#php) for more.